Dive Deep into the World of Travel Email Marketing Automation

 4. Pre-arrival Email

-Go the extra mile and make your customers feel sheer exhilaration around the time of their holiday.
-Setting up a simple pre-holiday program to create a sense of excitement about the trip can be the best way to automate whole process.
-Let me give you an example:
+Travel companies can go the extra mile and make customers feel exhilarated around the time of their holiday.
+Setting up an automation as a pre-holiday campaign to create a sense of excitement about the trip, can be a great idea.
+Let’s see how it works:

-BONUS TIPS: How to increase your email list
+BONUS TIPS: How to grow your email list

-- Excite wanderlust with pictures and videos of exciting destinations.
+- Excite wanderlust with pictures and videos of picturesque destinations.

 - Establish yourself as the travel expert when you send out professional newsletters filled with travel tips.

-- Motivate more bookings with instant news of great vacation deals.
+- Motivate more bookings with latest news of great vacation deals.

-Bear in mind, even if you’re not implementing this tips, your competition probably is.
-What are your some favorite travel brand email newsletters?
-We’d love to hear.
-And even share in the popular EmailMonks Inspiration Gallery.
+Bear in mind, even if you’re not implementing these tips, your competition probably is.
+What are your favorite travel brand email newsletters?
+We’d love to know….and even share in the popular EmailMonks Inspiration Gallery.